Stealthhy7512/blm2512/README.md

-# Solutions to YTU year of 2024-2025 BLM2512: Data Structures and Algorithms course lab work and assignments.
+# 2024-2025 BLM2512: Data Structures and Algorithms

-Assignment problem statements are uploaded and source codes are well documented.
+This repository contains solutions to lab work and assignments for the *BLM2512* course at Yildiz Technical University.
+All problem statements are included, all source code is thoroughly documented, and grading results are included.

-Lab works have problem statements embedded inside source code files.
+---

 ## Content